What You Will Learn

 - Numbers in the 70s and 90s work differently in Haitian Creole.

-So, in the case of the 70s in Creole, you are going to start by adding 10 to 60 and then going up from there (e.g. 60+10 is swasann-dis).
+So, in the case of the 70s in Creole, start by adding 10 to 60 and then go up from there (e.g., 60+10 is swasann-dis).

-The same applies to the 90s in Creole (e.g. 80+11 is katreven-onz)
+The same applies to the 90s in Creole (e.g., 80+11 is katreven-onz).

 Some Things to Remember